 Prospective students can also learn more by consulting the PhD Student Handbook.

-Flexible Traditional Format: To meet the needs of working professionals, our PhD Program offers a flexible traditional format with intensive on-campus research experiences combined with web-based research and educational activities.
+Format: We offer live classes every Monday with web-based educational activities.
 Classes are offered every Monday throughout the semester; see our PhD Program Calendar for more information.

 Applicants who meet the admission requirements should complete the steps below to successfully apply:

 Required Documentation: All documentation (e.g., transcripts, resume, certifications, etc.) must be uploaded to NursingCAS by the deadline in order for applications to be considered.

 Interview Requirement: In addition to fulfilling the application requirements, a personal interview with faculty will be required.